jdthatcher/resume/README.md

 ## Primary Languages
 CSS (SCSS) HTML, JS.
 ## Tool set
-VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
+VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React (google).
 ## Profile
 > A relational creative, that finds beauty in silence and delights in noise.
 Experienced in working in diverse environments ranging from rock bands to law firms.
 Well travelled globally and cognitively.